top of page

 3. Nididhyasana – deep contemplation that allows the knowledge to take root and transform perception.

 Because the cost of freedom from ignorance is constant vigilance, nididhyasana is ongoing.
-In this way, provided a qualified teacher and a dedicated student, no question is left unanswered and the nature of experience is revealed.
+It is not repetition for belief, but reinforcement for clarity.
+Given a qualified teacher and a committed student, Vedanta leaves no essential question unanswered.
+The nature of experience reveals itself—not as theory, but as fact.

 From the outside, Vedanta may appear to be a story.
-And if that's the case, it might help to view it as the story that ends all stories.
+But if so, it is the story that ends all stories.
 It is the one narrative that erases the need for all others.
-What remains is not a new belief, but the simple recognition of what has always been true.
+What remains is not a new belief, but the simple recognition of what has always been the case.

 All content © 2025 Daniel McKenzie.